albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     procedure.

 Flight Plan Position
-    An user-defined waypoint which is part of the flight plan.
+    An user defined waypoint which is part of the flight plan.

 FLP
     Flight plan format used by the X-Plane FMS, Aerosoft Airbus and other